y-board/light-the-y/_modules/badge.md

 <summary markdown="span">The Knob on the Y-Badge
 </summary>

 The knob is a device known as a **potentiometer**.
 We send a _voltage_ through it and measure how much of that voltage is allowed to pass through, based on the position of the knob.
-This allows us to return a value based on the current position of the knob using the `knob_get()` function.
+This allows us to return a value based on the current position of the knob using the `Yboard.get_knob()` function.

 </details>